phucvu-nyu/bst236/docs/chapter_syllabus/syllabus.md

 The squad homework will start from the **third homework**.
 Please assemble your squad by then.
 You should let us know your squad members.
 Each squad should have a squad name, [squad logo](https://openai.com/index/dall-e-3/), and [squad anthem](https://suno.com/).

-Each squad should discuss their own rules on how to work together.
-Each squad only needs to submit one repository for each homework/project.
+Each squad should discuss their own rules on how to work together. **Squad members shall conduct themselves professionally and respectfully toward one another and shall, in good faith, contribute to squad tasks in a manner that is fair and proportionate to their roles and responsibilities.
+Each squad shall establish internal rules for resolving disagreements, and if disputes persist despite these mechanisms, squad members may seek guidance from the instructor.** Each squad only needs to submit one repository for each homework/project.

 We will grade your homework based on the repository and all the squad members' will receive the same grade.
 See [Homework Submission Guidelines](syllabus.md#homework-submission-guidelines) for more details.

 We will have **bit battles** for some homework.
 The bit battle is a competition to see which squad can write the best code (measured by the running time, precision, and etc, which will be specified in each homework.)
 We will have a leaderboard to track the performance of each squad.
 The best squads will be rewarded with the course currency $byte to buy more late days.
 See [Bit Battle Rules](bit_battle.md) for more details.